Cardio-Oncology Program

 Cardiac care may not be the first thing on a patient’s mind when fighting cancer, however, cancer and cardiovascular issues are closely linked.
 A number of cancer treatments, including chemotherapy as well as targeted cancer therapies, may damage the heart and lead to cardiovascular toxicity.
 For instance, some chemotherapy agents can cause congestive heart failure, and other treatment agents can lead to a variety of cardiovascular problems, such as high blood pressure and abnormal heart rhythm.
 Radiation therapies may also pose a risk to the health of your heart and may lead to late side effects such as premature coronary artery disease, damage to valves in the heart and cardiac rhythm disturbances.

-The Cardio-Oncology Program at Rutgers Cancer Institute of New Jersey in partnership with RWJBarnabas Health is a multi-disciplinary collaboration between oncologists and cardiologists who are highly proficient in the care of cancer patients.
+The Cardio-Oncology Program at Rutgers Cancer Institute in partnership with RWJBarnabas Health is a multi-disciplinary collaboration between oncologists and cardiologists who are highly proficient in the care of cancer patients.
 The program offers adult and pediatric patients specialized care to identify and minimize the risk of heart disease throughout the cancer journey.

 Protecting your heart before, during and after cancer treatment.